grafana/writers-toolkit/docs/sources/contribute/release-notes/index.md

    1. Work with your team to review and finalize the generated pull request.

    {{< admonition type="caution" >}}
-   The Documentation Team doesn't automatically review these pull requests; teams that create What's new entries are responsible for determining their own review process.
+   The Grafana Labs documentation Team doesn't automatically review these pull requests; teams that create What's new entries are responsible for determining their own review process.
    {{< /admonition >}}

 1. Publish your entry by the release date you've entered.